-Why 1-2 hours visit duration is ideal for with baby: Allows a quick self-guided tour, quiet breaks in side chapels, and a stroll to the nearby market without rushing.
+Why 1–2 hours visit duration is ideal for with baby: Allows time for a self-guided tour, baby breaks in the chapels, and a quick market visit outside.

-Use the quiet side chapel for privacy while feeding or soothing your baby.
+Use the quiet side chapel for feeding or settling your baby.

 Galway Market Visit: